 That’s where internships come in.
-Internships are often available for people who are brand new to design, who may or may not have completed a design degree program or a bootcamp.
+Internships are often available for people who are brand new to design, who may or may not have completed a UI UX design course, design degree program, or bootcamp.

 That’s right: A UX design internship can be a possibility even if you aren’t actively enrolled in a college-level design program.

 Ready to launch your UX career?
 Read on for details on how to find and land your first UX design internship.

 “The demand for UX designers is indeed increasing daily, and while this means more opportunities, it also means more competition.
 Having an internship under your belt is one of the best ways to stay on top of the hiring pool.” — Carl Wheatley, Design Recruiter

 If you can afford to take an unpaid internship, you’ll have a lot more options available to you.
 That said, obviously not everyone can afford to do that.